Part-Time Master in Management Curriculum –

 A seamless study experience.

-Our part-time master's program is flexible and can be easily combined with your professional career and personal circumstances.
+Our Part-Time Master in Management is flexible and can be easily combined with your professional career and personal circumstances.
 In addition to showing your employer a high level of motivation, you will be able to imediately apply the newly-acquired knowledge and management skills in your workplace.

 Lectures take place on four days per month (Thursday – Sunday).
 This guarantees more flexibility in your schedule to coordinate your studies with your work.

 The program includes a study abroad week during the last month of your study period.
 The international module takes place in Tel Aviv, Israel.